jcmurray/MQTT-S-Gateway/README.md

 MQTT-S Gateway over XBee
 ======
-  _This program is under developing._
+  _This program is First Beta Release of C++ based gateway over XBee S2._
   _Documents in TomyGateway directory will help you to understand the architecture of this program._

 Supported functions